linked-db/linked-ql/README.md

 > Querying external data as if it were part of your local schema

+This is the lightest-weight mode.
+It gives you unification without local storage cost.

 ---

 ##### Mode 2: Materialized Views (Local Cache)